bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 ### kapt: Annotation Processing (JSR-269)

-As mentioned earlier in this post, M12 adds initial support for Annotation Processing, so that frameworks like Dagger 2 work with Kotlin now.
+As mentioned earlier in  [this post](http://blog.jetbrains.com/kotlin/2015/05/kapt-annotation-processing-for-kotlin/) , M12 adds initial support for Annotation Processing, so that frameworks like Dagger 2 work with Kotlin now.
 The main limitation of the current implementation is that Kotlin code can not refer to any declarations generated by the annotation processors (so, for Dagger you need to write at least one small class in Java).
 We are going to fix this limitation in the future by generating stubs for classes emitted by the Kotlin compiler.
-Details in the aforementioned post.
+Details in the  [aforementioned post](http://blog.jetbrains.com/kotlin/2015/05/kapt-annotation-processing-for-kotlin/) .
 ### Gradle: JUnit Support for Android

 Kotlin Gradle plugin for Android now supports JUnit tests.
-All we need to do is follow the standard procedure for Java, but now we can write our tests in Kotlin.
+All we need to do is follow  [the standard procedure for Java](http://tools.android.com/tech-docs/unit-testing-support#TOC-Setting-up-Android-Studio) , but now we can write our tests in Kotlin.
 ### Quasar Support

-Some of the recent changes in Kotlin enabled a great addition to our ecosystem: now Quasar provides fibers (lightweight threads), Go-like channels, Erlang-like actors, and other asynchronous tools for Kotlin!
-See the announcement here.
+Some of the recent changes in Kotlin enabled a great addition to our ecosystem: now  [Quasar](http://docs.paralleluniverse.co/quasar/)  provides fibers (lightweight threads), Go-like channels, Erlang-like actors, and other asynchronous tools for Kotlin!
+See the announcement  [here](http://blog.paralleluniverse.co/2015/05/29/quasar-pulsar-0-7-0/) .
 ## Standard APIs Changed

 M12 adds new functionality to the standard library: